markqvist/Reticulum/docs/manual/_sources/whatis.rst.txt

 * Complete initiator anonymity, communicate without revealing your identity

-* Asymmetric X25519 encryption and Ed25519 signatures as a basis for all communication
+* Asymmetric encryption based on X25519, and Ed25519 signatures as a basis for all communication

-* Forward Secrecy with ephemereal Elliptic Curve Diffie-Hellman keys on Curve25519
+* Forward Secrecy by using ephemereal Elliptic Curve Diffie-Hellman keys on Curve25519

 * Reticulum uses the `Fernet <https://github.com/fernet/spec/blob/master/Spec.md>`_ specification for on-the-wire / over-the-air encryption